Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Results

-However, if we calculate the SPO, the detailed features of the mobility edges will be clear.
-In Fig. \ref{fig:AAH}, we plotted the result of the SPO for the entire spectrum, for $-1 \le \alpha \le 1$ and for two choices of $\lambda=0.9, -1.1$.
-Characterization of the single-particle eigenstate based on the SOP is completely in agreement with the mobility edges given by Eq. (\ref{me}).
+However, the SPO exhibit the detailed features of the mobility edges.
+In Fig. \ref{fig:AAH}, we plot the result of the SPO for the entire spectrum, for $-1 \le \alpha \le 1$ and for two choices of $\lambda=0.9, -1.1$.
+Categorization of the single-particle eigenstates based on the SPO is entirely in agreement with the mobility edges given by Eq. (\ref{me}).
+This shows that the SPO between single-particle eigenstates with PBC and APBC is an informative measure to characterize the single-particle delocalized and localized eigenstates.